Chorus/Note-Documentation/docs/Reports/ReassessmentReport.md

 | Subdomain  | Goal | Target | Date Mastered | Included in Group Session |
 |-----------|-----|--------|----------------|-----------------------------|
 |Subdomain|Goal|Target|Date Mastered||
+Graphs for each target in the *Mastered* table are printed after the table.

 *In Progress Goals and Objectives*: targets in Baseline or Active statuses at the end of the selected authorization period

 | Subdomain  | Goal | Target | Baseline Level | Start Date | Current Level | Mastery Criteria | Target Date |Included in Group Session |
 |-----------|-----|--------|----------------|-----------------------------|----------------|---------|---------------------------------|--|
 | Subdomain  |Goal |Target| Average of all baseline data points| Date of first active data point| Average of last 5 data points|Mastery Criteria|Targeted Mastery Date||
+Graphs for each target in the *In Progress* table are printed after the table.

 *Future Goals and Objectives*: targets in Future or On Hold statuses at the end of the selected authorization period